BadrAlioui/boutique_shop/README.md

 ## Acknowledgements

-- **Code Institute**: For the structured learning experience and project guidelines.
+- **Code Institute with the tutor Marko**: For the structured learning experience and project guidelines.
-- **My Mentor**: For valuable feedback and guidance.
+- **My Mentor Marcel**: For valuable feedback and guidance.
 - **Django Documentation**: For clear and detailed references.
 - **Community Support**: For providing tips and answering questions.